MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Start-HistoricalSearch.md

 ### -ReportTitle
 The ReportTitle parameter specifies a descriptive name for the historical search.
 If the value contains spaces, enclose the value in quotation marks (").

+You also need to specify at least one of the following values in the command: MessageID, RecipientAddress, or SenderAddress.

 ```yaml
 Type: String